tarneaux/tarneo.fr/content/posts/aws/index.md

 > "it's OK": it may be OK to one of the big tech companies but it is not OK to me.
 Again, I have the right to delete my account and that's it, you have nothing you can say about that.
 Now please do something or we will be chatting here for the rest of the evening

-> Because a requirement to use the AWS services is to have a valid card, we understand you don't need it, but is part of the process as you previously requested to get it.
+> **them:** Because a requirement to use the AWS services is to have a valid card, we understand you don't need it, but is part of the process as you previously requested to get it.

 Sigh.
 This is where I abandoned respect: